 A sensory path is a colorful, creative and playful way for kids to build sensory pathways, connections in the brain that are responsible for sight, touch, sound, etc., which enable kids to complete complex, multi-stage tasks.
 A sensory path is a great way for kids to develop motor skills like balance, hand-eye coordination, and spatial awareness, and is normally made with stickers that can be stuck to any surface.

-A typical sensory pathway, like our Super Stickers™ Nature Sensory Path Set, consists of several exercises specifically designed to develop the motor skills I mentioned above.
+A typical sensory pathway, like our Super Stickers™ Nature Sensory Path Set or the Recenter Reset Super Stickers™ Deluxe Package, consists of several exercises specifically designed to develop the motor skills I mentioned above.
 Some, like the Daisy Hopscotch™ or Tree Pose, help with balance.
 Others, like March Ants™, aid with spatial awareness.
-The high-energy nature of many of these exercises, which require kids to hop, step, and jump, can also be a great “brain break” throughout the school day.
+The high-energy nature of many of these exercises, which require kids to hop, step, and jump, can also be a great “brain break” throughout the school day – a quick five-to-ten minute movement break from the classroom that lets kids get the wiggles out!
 Sensory paths are the perfect mid-morning or post-lunch break, especially if your school doesn’t have access to indoor or outdoor recess.

 Sensory paths are also an important part of a concept called sensory play, which is exactly what it sounds like: play designed to stimulate and improve your child’s five senses.
 This can be play designed to improve sense of smell, touch, taste, hearing, and sight, but also balance and spatial awareness like I mentioned above.
 Examples of sensory play can include anything from playing in a sandbox (stimulating touch) to exploring candy (or veggies!) in a box (stimulating touch, smell, and taste).